princomp/princomp.github.io/source/lectures/oop/abstract.md

 - An abstract class is represented by as a class with its name prefixed by `<<Abstract>>`,  `«Abstract»`, or with its name displayed in *italics*,
 - An abstract method or property is represented as a usual, except that it is displayed in *italics*.
+- Since, for example, `Person`'s `GenerateLogin()` method is to be overridden (it _has_ to be, actually, since it is abstract), it is indicated again in the `Student` and `Employee` classes: this indicates that those method override the one they have inherited from the `Person` class.

 !include uml/cla/Person.md